-- In adults with diabetes without established vascular disease, statin therapy reduced the relative risk of cardiovascular and cerebrovascular events by 25 percent, preventing one outcome for every 35 patients treated on average.2 - In adults younger than 75 with clinical ASCVD, a high-intensity statin should be initiated or continued with the aim of achieving a 50 percent or greater reduction in LDL-C levels.1 - For secondary prevention for patients with clinical ASCVD, there was no evidence in the meta-analysis of trials that indicated a higher-potency statin or more intensive LDL-C reduction increased the risk of statin-related adverse effects.3 - In patients experiencing non-severe statin-associated side effects, it is recommended to reassess and to rechallenge to achieve a maximal LDL-C reduction with a lower dose, an alternative dosing regimen or an alternate agent.1 - For example, consider rosuvastatin 5 mg once weekly and up-titrate to as frequently as every other day.4
+In adults with diabetes without established vascular disease Statin therapy reduced the relative risk of cardiovascular and cerebrovascular events by 25%, preventing one outcome for every 35 patients treated on average.
+In adults younger than 75 with clinical ASCVD A high-intensity statin should be initiated or continued with the aim of achieving a reduction in LDL-C levels by at least $50\%$ .
+For secondary prevention for patients with clinical ASCVD There was no increased risk of statin-related adverse effects with a higher- potency statin or more intensive LDL-C reduction based on meta-analysis.
+In patients experiencing non-severe statin-associated side effects It is recommended to reassess and to rechallenge to achieve a maximal LDL-C reduction with a lower dose, an alternative dosing regimen or an alternate agent.
+For example, consider rosuvastatin 5 mg once weekly and up-titrate to as frequently as every other day.

-Moderate- or high-intensity statins are recommended for the diabetes group and high-intensity statins are recommended for the clinical ASCVD group.
-As some patients may experience statin-associated side effects, the SUPD measure permits low-intensity statins and the SPC measure permits moderate-intensity statins
+Recommended Statin Intensities

+Recommended Statin Intensity Permitted Statin Intensity Diabetes Group (SUPD) Moderate- or high-intensity Low-intensity Clinical ASCVD Group (SPC) High-intensity Moderate-intensity

+\Note: Permitted statin intensity as some patients may experience statin-associated side effects.
-1 Grundy SM, et al. 2018 Guideline on the Management of Blood Cholesterol: a Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.

-2 de Vries FM et al. Primary Prevention of Major Cardiovascular and Cerebrovascular Events with Statins in Diabetic Patients, A Meta-Analysis.
-Drugs 2012; 72 (18): 2365-2373.

-3 Baigent C, Blackwell L. et al. Efficacy and safety of more intensive lowering of LDL cholesterol: a meta-analysis of data from 170,000 participants in 26 randomised trials.
-Lancet 2010;376:1670-81.

-4 Mampuya WM, Frid D, Rocco M, et al. Treatment strategies in patients with statin intolerance: the Cleveland Clinic experience.
+- Grundy SM, et al. 2018 Guideline on the Management of Blood Cholesterol: a Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines. - de Vries FM et al. Primary Prevention of Major Cardiovascular and Cerebrovascular Events with Statins in Diabetic Patients, A Meta-Analysis.
+Drugs 2012; 72 (18): 2365-2373. - Baigent C, Blackwell L. et al. Efficacy and safety of more intensive lowering of LDL cholesterol: a meta-analysis of data from 170,000 participants in 26 randomised trials.
+Lancet 2010;376:1670-81. - Mampuya WM, Frid D, Rocco M, et al. Treatment strategies in patients with statin intolerance: the Cleveland Clinic experience.
 Am Heart J. 2013;166(3):597-603.